tnballo/high-assurance-rust/CONTRIBUTING.md

     * Please open a [Pull Request (PR)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) with the fix or update.

+* **Formatting Fixes:** Almost every diagram in this book was created using [diagrams.net](https://github.com/jgraph/drawio) and there may be SVG rendering issues on mobile, with different browsers or font settings, etc. Text content could also be subject to device-specific formatting issues.

+    * Please open a [Pull Request (PR)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) with the fix or update.
+If it fixes your formatting issue and still works on our version of Firefox on Linux desktop, we'll accept it!

 ## Contributions We Cannot Accept

 Anything outside of the above, including: rewording for style or clarity, addition of new content, removal of existing content, etc.